 H. is led away.

 A red velvet cord like in a theater prevents admittance to the Tower.
-One courtier unlatches a brass hook, while the other signals H. to proceed first.
+One civil servant unlatches a brass hook, while the other signals H. to proceed first.

 Watch your step, the ascent is not for the faint-hearted.
 318+ feet up to a view that was breathtaking until the robber baron Henry Frick built one of his temples to the almighty dollar across the street, which also foreshortened the view of our facade.
 You’ll have to use your imagination to see the North Side, the stomping grounds of your paternal forebearers, or, as they knew it, independent Allegheny City before Pittsburgh annexed it in 1907.

 The Tower was intended as a repository.
-When we got tired of tripping over boxes of paper files, we interred some as originally planned, while the rest were shredded, per management orders, after being scanned.
+Most paper files have been scanned, but some were interred as originally planned.
 Your family’s cases may be around in their original state.